 4. List any responsibilities or tasks that are currently specialized roles that you feel should be reassigned or shared.

-5. How do you suggest is a good way to approach your partner to make any changes to the agreed on responsibilities, roles and tasks plan.
+5. What would you suggest is a good way to approach your partner to make any changes to the agreed on responsibilities, roles and tasks plan.

 6. Check to see if you agree how each of you answered question number "2."
 If you don't agree, see if you can come up with a plan you both agree with.

 7. Looking over the answers to questions "3" and "4," discuss each item with your partner and come up will an agreed plan (specialize or not specialized) on how to get the job done.
-Write them on the following list.
+Write them them down below.